RetroDECK/ES-DE/THEMES-DEV.md

     - Controls the level of transparency.
     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
+* `opacityDimmed` - type: FLOAT
+    - Controls the level of transparency when a menu is open (background is dimmed).
+    - Minimum value is `0.2` and maximum value is `1`
+    - Default is the same value as `opacity`
 * `customButtonIcon` - type: PATH
     - A button icon override.
 Specify the button type in the attribute `button`.
     - The available buttons are: \